Haikal02-alt/Triaxis-GNU-Linux/README.md

 <img width="735" height="106" alt="Screenshot From 2026-03-18 22-28-58" src="https://github.com/user-attachments/assets/8b762940-34c6-43a6-a05f-2b5903902e5d" />

-# Welcome To Triaxis GNU/Linux
+# Welcome to Triaxis GNU/Linux, a highly flexible,Arch Linux source-based Linux distribution.

 Triaxis GNU/Linux Is A Linux Distro Which Is Rolling Release And DIY Distro Just Like Arch Gentoo LFS And NixOS Which They Are Diy Distro
 Triaxis GNU/Linux Is A Arch Linux Source Based Which Is Arch Based But You compile from source by yourself